wp-plugins/confident-captcha/readme.txt

 * Max tries, set the number of times a user can solve Confident CAPTCHA.

 == Upgrade Notice ==
+= 2.5.7 =
+  Compatibility update for Wordpress 4.1.1
 = 2.5.6 =
   Compatibility update for Wordpress 4.0 'benny'
 = 2.5.5 =